 In a nutshell, all anyone needs to do is to create a pattern or several patterns and repeat them in different ways, and voila you have a piece of music.

-To help students along here’s a simple framework for students to create their own rote piece using melodic, rhythmic and structural patterns.
+If you want to give this a try yourself, here’s a simple framework to follow to help students create their own pattern piece using melodic, rhythmic and structural patterns.

 Step 1 – Introduction To Patterns

 If you’ve already been teaching your student pieces by rote then they will be familiar with the idea of watching, imitating and memorising patterns.

 However, if your student is brand new to the idea then introduce them to patterns with a few simple pattern recognition exercises.